Can I drive an electric car in a flood?

 Ginny Buckley

-Thunderstorms and flash floods are part of the great British summer with most us likely to get a proper soaking before the season ends.
-A huge downpour in the wrong place, and suddenly a road you know like the back of your hand has a new feature - a temporary pond right in the dip that you’d usually drive through without a second thought.
+Storms and flash floods just seem to be a fact of British life these days – a huge downpour in the wrong place, and suddenly a road you know like the back of your hand has a new feature, a temporary pond right in the dip that you’d usually drive through without a second thought.

 Maybe it’s a problem you’ve encountered many times in a petrol or diesel powered car.
-But what if you’re facing standing water in your brand new electric car, for the very first time, with all those kilowatt-hours of electrical energy stored right under your backside.
+But what if you’re facing standing water in your brand new electric car, for the very first time, with all those kilowatt-hours of electrical energy sitting underneath you.
 What do you do?

 Can I drive an electric car in a flood?

-Put very simply, there is no difference between an electric car and a car with an engine in regards to what you should do when confronted with flood water.
-That is to say, the best thing to do is to try and avoid it altogether.
+Put very simply, there is no difference between electric and petrol in terms of what you should do when confronted with flood water – the best thing to do is to try and avoid it altogether.
 But if you simply must plough through, the usual caveats apply.

 As a blanket rule the AA recommends that you should never drive into flood water that’s moving, or deeper than 10cm (4 inches), and the Environment Agency warns that driving through 30cm (12 inches) of flowing water can move a car off course.
 In fact, the organisation points out that driving is the most common cause of death in flooded areas.
 If you think that the water is safe to pass through, go slowly to avoid making a bow wave – a wave of water forming at the nose of the car as you move through.